Ilie Cătărău: Final Romanian returns

-After 1925, Cătărău was spotted in the Republic of China, a gunrunner for the National Revolutionary Army in its Northern Expedition.
-Writing in 1933, Călugăru suggested that Cătărău had last been seen in Japan; a note carried by Dimineața daily in 1935 reported that he was still somewhere on the French Riviera.
-He was later sighted in the United States and Mexico, and worked as a whale hunter.
-Another story has it that he settled in Polynesia and was even recognized as king by an indigenous tribe.
 In April 1937, Universul daily published a telegram that Cătărău had sent from Saint Luke's Hospital in San Francisco, in which he claimed that he was on his deathbed, and asked for a clump of Romanian soil to be scattered on his grave.
 He also declared his loyalty toward the King of Romania, Carol II, and warned Romanians to prepare for a coming war.
 His presence in that city was also confirmed by a Romanian emigrant, with a letter cited by Porsenna in May 1937.
 Porsenna himself doubted that Cătărău was ever truly ailing, suggesting that the message was meant to be read by the Siguranța as an offer to resume collaboration.
 In its editorial comment on these developments, Universul noted: "In fact, Ilie Cătărău was never officially arrested, and his case has slowly faded off from the shelf of sensational newspaper topics, to where it is now completely forgotten."
 In February 1939, several Hungarian newspapers reported that a "Victor Vasilescu" had been arrested in Paris, and that he was in reality Cătărău.
 The Romanian daily Tribuna was skeptical regarding the identification: "We believe that the news in the Hungarian press are within the realm of fantasy, given that Cătărău has been dead for a few years now."

+Cătărău had indeed survived his hospitalization, and lived throughout World War II.
+He was in Romania, incognito, around the time of the Munich Agreement (September 1938), speaking to his friends about his adversity toward Nazi Germany.
+He also began drawing up plans for assassinating Adolf Hitler in Memel.
+In March 1939, he was spotted and photographed walking about Bucharest.
+He was now denying any involvement in the Debrecen bombing, only claiming responsibility for the victimless Tâmpa attack; he intended to open a factory, but found himself pursued by Romanian authorities.
+He claimed that this was because of his anti-Nazism, at a time when Romania was being influenced by Hitler (other accounts indicate that he was spared extradition by Premier Armand Călinescu, who allowed him to escape).

+The former anarchist fled into the Soviet Union, revisiting his surviving relatives in Odessa.
+At the height of war, Bessarabia was annexed by the Soviets.
+In June 1941, Romania joined the Axis powers and their invasion of Soviet territory.
+Bessarabia was retaken, then organized into a Romanian governorate.
+During these events, the government daily Viața hosted an article describing Cătărău as engaged in the struggle for a "great and strong Romania".
+For a while, Romanian rule was extended into Transnistria Governorate, which included Odessa; Cătărău's old nemesis, Gherman Pântea, took over as governor.
+Cătărău was in the city, but went into hiding; he later claimed that Pântea was responsible for various war crimes, including the killing of Cătărău's two sisters.
+Ilie himself resided for a while in the Moldavian SSR (organized by the Soviet regime in reoccupied Bessarabia) and was referenced in Soviet propaganda as a hero for having fought against union with Romania.